 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it displays a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it uses.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it will use.

-- Temperature presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
-Then, tap presets and select Edit.
+- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
+Then, tap Presets and select Edit.
 As soon as you're finished making updates, select Done.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and find the preset you want.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Your update won't be applied until you select Done.

-Nest thermostats are compatible with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and current setup to learn which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and existing setup to learn which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Bloomfield.
-Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Bloomfield.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.